Have you been thinking about creating an eBook but delaying it because it’s time-consuming?

 Take Time to Edit

 The final stage of your eBook writing is editing.
-It’s the MOST important thing as you don’t want to create an eBook that’s full of grammatical mistakes.
+It’s the MOST important thing as you don’t want to write an eBook that’s full of grammatical mistakes.

 Do not rush through proofreading your eBook twice.
 Editing takes time.